 The most common visa for those who are not yet married is the Prospective Marriage visa subclass 300.
 This Australian fiancé visa is designed for couples in which one is already living in Australia, but the other is not.
 However, this means that one of the partners must be an Australian citizen, and Australian permanent resident, or a New Zealand citizen.

 Australian Fiance Visa Process

-The process that you need to follow for the immigration fiancé visa isn’t incredibly complicated, but if you don’t follow it closely, it could lead to further delays before it is granted.
+The process that you need to follow for the Prospective Marriage visa isn’t complicated, but if you don’t follow it closely, it could lead to further delays before it is granted.
 It can be applied for online or by mail, but the applicant must be outside of Australia during the application process and when the visa is granted.
-But, the wedding can take place either inside or outside of Australia, so you don’t face as many restrictions in that sense.
+But, the wedding can take place either inside or outside of Australia, so you don’t face many restrictions in that sense.

 Australian Fiance Visa Benefits

 One of the only negative parts of this visa is that it’s only temporary, and it’s usually granted for nine months.
 However, it allows the holder to enter Australia for the purpose of marriage, and they can apply for a partner visa after that happens.
 Plus, the holder can travel in and out of the country, work, and study while on this visa (with a few restrictions because of the temporary status).

 There are some fairly strict requirements for this visa.
 First, not only do you have to intend to get married, but you also must intend to live together as husband and wife.
 Your future spouse will have to act as your sponsor, so they will also be a part of your application process.
 Additionally, the two of you must already know each other, and it’s a requirement that you have met in person.
 Also, this visa requires that that the couple be of the opposite sex, so any same-sex couples must apply for a partner visa instead.
 Another requirement is that the applicant must be at least 18 years of age.
 Finally, the applicant for this visa must meet health and security requirements to prove that they won’t be a danger to Australian society in any way.